-Our ministry team of volunteers and staff stands ready to support our church family in a time of need.
-Contact us at 701.232.4476 if you find yourself wanting additional pastoral care or spiritual support.
+We care about you and want to assist you in any way that we are able in this time of need.
+Please contact the church at 701.232.4476 if you find yourself wanting additional pastoral care or spiritual support.

 Serving our good and powerful God,

 PS.
 Some of you have asked, “What can I do to help?”
 I can think of three simple next steps: